 Advancing Natural Climate Solutions

-Natural and working lands already reduce total US emissions by approximately 12 percent annually, while also keeping people and nature healthier.
-Emissions reductions could be tripled by protecting and restoring natural ecosystems and by farmers and foresters adopting management practices.
-Congress could accelerate the uptake of natural climate solutions by supporting incentives and market-based programs, such as those in the Growing Climate Solutions Act, the Rural Forest Markets Act, the REPLANT Act, and the recommendations of the newly formed Food and Agriculture Climate Alliance.
+Natural and working lands already reduce total US emissions by around 12 percent annually, while keeping people and nature healthier.
+These reductions could be tripled with appropriate protection, reforestation and management practices.
+Congress could accelerate the uptake of these solutions by supporting solutions in the Growing Climate Solutions Act, the Rural Forest Markets Act, the REPLANT Act, and the recommendations of the newly formed Food and Agriculture Climate Alliance.
 Improving information on the land sector greenhouse gas inventory would further strengthen these efforts.
 A new tax credit for sequestering carbon in forests, agricultural lands, and coastal ecosystems would unlock the potential for these lands to be part of the climate solution.